mmallicoat/marshallmallicoat.com/content/readings.rst

 ----------

 Where: apartment in Brooklyn, NY

-Why: *Keep This Bag Away from Children* release
+Why: *Keep This Bag Away From Children* release

 Other readers: Jordan Castro, David Fishkind, Mallory Whittan, Andrew Worthington

 This reading was for the release of an issue of
-*Keep This Bag Away from Children*, edited by Andrew Worthington and others.
+*Keep This Bag Away From Children*, edited by Andrew Worthington and others.
 I was invited to read, although I wasn't published there.
 Jordan Casto played a few songs in addition to reading.
 I think the reading was possibly at Ed Halladay's apartment.